Today the The Walt Disney Company has announced they will be giving $1,000 to Cast…

 When we heard about the rumors about a high-speed train coming to Disney World last year we were thrilled.
-Well, hang on tight because it now looks like a stop is coming to BOTH the Orlando International Airport and Walt Disney World!!
+Well, hang on tight because Disney has now confirmed that they have agreed with Brightline to build a train stop at Walt Disney World!!

-In this post, we will share all the details we have so far about this high-speed train project, when it’s expected to be finished, and if a stop is coming to Disney World.
+In this post, we will share all the details we have so far about this high-speed train project, when it’s expected to be finished, and where a stop is coming to in Disney World.
 We’ll also continue to update you as more details come out.

-(UPDATE 4/16/20): Even though Disney World is closed and most every construction project in Central Florida has come to a stop, construction on the Virgin Train USA project is running full steam ahead.
+(UPDATE 4/16/20): Construction on the Virgin Train USA project is running full steam ahead.

 According to Fox 35, construction is continuing on this new train line which connects Miami all the way to Orlando and then Tampa Bay and has even increased in recent weeks.